Skaruts/racing_cameras/README.md

 With this camera you can specify several positions around your vehicle, that you can then switch between (hood view, rear view, side view -- a cockpit view can also be defined with this camera, but it will be fixed).

 The positions are specified using child nodes of the `RacingMountedCamera` node.
 Any `Node3D` type will do (except `RacingCamera` types), but it's preferable to use `Camera3D`, as they can be previewed in the editor, for accurate positioning.

+The names of the child nodes are the names that will appear on screen when you change positions.
+The names will be capitalized if they're not already; e.g., `hood_view` will appear as `Hood View`.

 You can then use the `V` key (or the input actions) to cycle through the positions.